zx80/flask-simple-auth/DOCUMENTATION.md

 As retrieving the stored information is enough to steal the password (plaintext) or at least impersonate a user (hash), consider avoiding `digest` altogether.
-HTTP Digest Authentication only makes sense for unencrypted connexions, which are a bad practice anyway.
+HTTP Digest Authentication only makes sense for unencrypted connexions, which is bad practice anyway.
 It is just provided here for completeness.

 Function `hash_password(pass)` computes the password salted digest compatible with the current configuration, and may be used by the application for setting